 - 6.11.
-In accordance with requirement 10 of GSR Part 5 [4] Rradioactive waste arising from the operation of research reactors should be packaged to provide an appropriate degree of confinement, to minimize the potential for migration or dispersion of radionuclides and to limit the external dose rate associated with the package. - 6.12.
-The potential for migration or dispersion of radionuclides in radioactive waste should be minimized and the external dose rate should be limited by adopting suitable measures, such as: - (a) Providing appropriate areas and facilities for waste handling and packaging; - (b) Following appropriate documented procedures for the segregation, treatment and packaging of radioactive waste, on the basis of the physical and chemical form and the pyrophoric or other hazardous nature of the radionuclidewaste, and the method of storage and/or eventual disposal; - (c) Applying documented procedures to ensure that containers are clearly labelled with the radiation warning sign, a description of the radioactive contents (i.e. the radionuclide and the form of the waste), the activity when packaged, other hazards of the waste, the date of packaging and the name of the person who is to be contacted for further information or in the event of an abnormal occurrence; - (d) Applying documented procedures for performing and recording dose rate measurements at the surface of each package and at specified distances from the surface of each package to ensure compliance with the approved specifications; - (e) Use of spillage trays of adequate volume; - (f) Complying with national and international guidelines for the packaging and transport of radioactive waste. - 6.13.
+Radioactive waste arising from the operation of research reactors should be packaged to provide an appropriate degree of confinement, to minimize the potential for migration or dispersion of radionuclides and to limit the external dose rate associated with the package. - 6.12.
+The potential for migration or dispersion of radionuclides in radioactive waste should be minimized and the external dose rate should be limited by adopting suitable measures, such as: - (a) Providing appropriate areas and facilities for waste handling and packaging; - (b) Following appropriate documented procedures for the segregation, treatment and packaging of radioactive waste, on the basis of the physical and chemical form and the pyrophoric nature of the radionuclide, and the method of storage and/or disposal; - (c) Applying documented procedures to ensure that containers are clearly labelled with the radiation warning sign, a description of the radioactive contents (i.e. the radionuclide and the form of the waste), the activity when packaged, the date of packaging and the name of the person who is to be contacted for further information or in the event of an abnormal occurrence; - (d) Applying documented procedures for performing and recording dose rate measurements at the surface of each package and at specified distances from the surface of each package to ensure compliance with the approved specifications; - (e) Use of spillage trays of adequate volume; - (f) Complying with national and international guidelines for the packaging and transport of radioactive waste. - 6.13.
 Radioactive waste varies in terms of both its activity content and its chemical composition, which in turn determine the suitable disposal options.
 It should be emphasized that the parameters of key importance for one particular option for waste disposal may be different from the most important parameters for another option.
 Ultimately, this is a matter that must be clarified between the waste generator, the operating organizations of disposal facilities and the regulatory bodies.
 There may be prescriptive regulatory requirements in place or other arrangements approved by the regulatory body.
 Account should be taken of the important parameters for waste packages as described in Section 4 of Ref.
 [16].